eyc94/brain/data-structures/linear/doubly-linked-list.md

 ### Delete
 - Deleting elements at the ends: Constant time operation - `O(1)`.
 - Deleting elements in the middle: Linear time operation - `O(n)` where `n` is the length of the array.

+## :round_pushpin: Misc
+- There is no Java doubly-linked list class.